 Originally encountered in the Hoenn region of Gen III, the blue and yellow canine Manectric served as little more than a Pokédex entry when introduced to Pokémon Go.
 It has decent stats, but nothing outstanding and certainly nothing in comparison to Legendary Electric types, like Raikou, Zekrom, and Zapdos.

-Originally encountered in the Sinnoh region of Gen IV, Garchomp is the top counter in this Mega Raid.
-Its first stage, Gible has been featured in events, including Community Day, so most players have had the chance to add Garchomp to their roster.
-As a Ground and Dragon type, Garchomp takes reduced damage from Electric and Fire, while having no relevant weaknesses.
-And, though it's not been introduced in Pokémon Go yet, Garchomp does have a Mega Evolution as well that will eventually make it even more effective in this fight.
+Originally encountered in the Sinnoh region of Gen IV, Garchomp is the top counter for Mega Manectric.
+It has been featured in events, including Community Day, so most players have had the chance to add at least one to their roster.
+As a Ground and Dragon type, Garchomp takes reduced damage from Electric and Fire type moves, while having no relevant weaknesses.
 Mud Shot and the Community Day exclusive move, Earth Power are the moves you'll want your Garchomp to know.
 If you don't have the Community Day exclusive move or an Elite TM to spare, Earthquake will also work well.

 The Sinnoh Stone evolution of Gen I's Rhyhorn, Rhyperior is another excellent choice for this Mega Raid.
 Not only has Rhyhorn been in the game since day one, but it's also been featured in Community Day and many other events, given players plenty of opportunity to catch and evolve.
 As a Ground and Rock type, it resists Electric and Fire, while having no weaknesses Mega Manectric can exploit.
 If you are bringing Rhyperior to this fight, you'll want Mud-Slap and Earthquake for its moveset.